Athi93/Athi93/README.md

 - 👋 Hi, I’m @Athi93
 - 👀 I’m interested in Data Science and AI projects
-- 🌱 I’m currently learning Data Sience
+- 🌱 I’m currently learning Data Science(PGDDS)
-- 💞️ I’m looking to collaborate on ML and EDA projecst
+- 💞️ I’m looking to collaborate on ML and EDA projects
-- 📫 How to reach me MAil me at athi.9307@gmail.com
+- 📫 How to reach me Mail me at athi.9307@gmail.com or connect on LinkedIn(https://www.linkedin.com/in/athira-k-933a5758/)

 <!---
 Athi93/Athi93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.